 Uncertainty about future events is a natural part of all business activities.
 Future events can have a positive impact on operations through opportunities to create increased value, or a negative impact through risks that have an adverse effect on Cloetta’s business and results.

-Risks can arise as a result of events or decisions that are beyond Cloetta’s control, but they can also be an effect of incorrect handling within Cloetta or among its suppliers.
+Risks can arise as a result of events or decisions that are beyond Cloetta’s control, but they can also be an effect of incorrect handling within Cloetta or among its suppliers or customers.

 Cloetta’s Board of Directors is responsible to the shareholders for handling the company’s risk management.
 Decisions regarding risks associated with business development and long-term strategic planning are prepared and discussed by the Group Management Team and decisions are made by the Group’s Board of Directors.